CIS 0800

 3 Credit Hours

 This course covers advanced spreadsheet features and analytical concepts for Business Intelligence (BI) applications.
-Topics include customization, automation features, advanced data analysis, and BI tools.
+Students will learn customization, automation features, advanced data analysis, and BI tools.
 (3 lecture hours)

 CIS 1230